Home Hospice Yesterday…Today…Tomorrow

 “As newborn babies each of us was helpless and, without the care and kindness we received then, we would not have survived.
 Because the dying are also unable to help themselves, we should relieve them of discomfort and anxiety and assist them, as far as we can, to die with composure.”

 For many there will be a cure; more many more there will not.
 Those who are at the most vulnerable time in their lives deserve our support.

-Home Hospice Association empowers communities to help people die in a non-institutionalized environment.
+Home Hospice Association empowers communities to help people die wherever they call home.
 Dignity, compassion, and culturally sensitive human connection are the hallmarks of what Home Hospice care.

 Home Hospice Association has always imagined community success to be the day when a local landscaper walks up the pathway to the home of a terminal member of their community ready to volunteer a few hours tending to the gardens this person has loved for so long.
 On the pathway the landscaper meets up with an employee of one of the local banking institutions.
 She and her sixteen year old son have just returned the family dog from a long walk.
 As they greet each other they comment warmly on how great the family birthday party looked, organized by three employees of the local bakery.

 Such a vision defines hospice caregiving in a much different way.
 It does not minimize the significance of vigil sitting, peer grief support and helping the family deal with an imminent death but rather suggests that, as each member of a community seeks opportunity to help their (fellow) dying members, those comfortable with the perceived roles of hospice caregiving can do what they do best.